Mailing Lists

 RPKI Invalids

 As part of this project, NSRC has deployed three of the most popular validators: Routinator, FORT, RPKI-client/StayRTR.
-The now unsupported GoRTR from Cloudflare has also been deployed.

 For the purposes of the research here, FRR prioritises the Routinator validator.
 This validator provides a continuously updated feed of the current VRPS (validated ROA payloads), basically the address space that has had its ROAs signed.